Argentina's Fernandez signals policy shifts with new cabinet, economy chief

 Fernandez’s cabinet will be tasked with steering Latin America’s No. 3 economy back to a left-leaning Peronist agenda after four years of austere policies under outgoing Macri, who lost favour with voters amid a deep recession and inflation.

-Reporting by Marina Lammertyn; additional reporting by Marc Jones in London; writing by Cassandra Garrison; editing by Chris Reese and Tom Brown
+Reporting by Marina Lammertyn; additional reporting by Marc Jones in London; writing by Cassandra Garrison; editing by Chris Reese, Tom Brown and Michael Perry